-Essentially, a recipient of a statutory demand has 3 weeks (21 days) from the date of service to either pay the debt or dispute it in some way.
-Failure to do anything within the 21 days may lead to bankruptcy proceedings in the case of a statutory demand individual or winding up proceedings in the case of a statutory demand company.
+A recipient of a statutory demand has 3 weeks (21 days) from the date of service to pay the debt.
+Failure to do so could lead to further action such as

 It is important to understand when the 21 day period starts.
 As a general rule, the 21 day period starts from the following:

 - If served by post or DX it is deemed served on the second day after the day of despatch (or if that is not a business day, on the next business day after that day).

 - If it is advertised, it is deemed served on the date the advertisement appeared.

 - If it is served personally, or by fax or email or being left at a specified place before 14.30 on a business day, it is deemed served on that day.